My-solved-test-tasks-bkhorvat/LeetCodeTasks/README.md

 # LeetCodeTasks
-On this repository Iam save problem solving from LeetCode. filename title it's title the task.
+On this repository Iam save problem solving from LeetCode.
+Filename title it's a title the task.
 Coments in code its description the task.